 Make your company culture psychologically safe by offering proactive mental health support to everyone.

 Once you know how to spot the signs of a toxic company culture, you’re on your way to addressing the problem.
 But being a non-toxic workplace isn’t enough to attract the best talent and keep your team happy and motivated.
 Companies need to fight to be actively anti-toxic.
-And that takes a conscious effort from all levels of the business.
+As a manager, you can help prevent a toxic company culture but it takes a conscious effort from all levels of the business.

 Toxic workplaces are built on a fear of speaking up.
 The best way to prevent a culture of fear is to instil a deep sense of psychological safety at work.
 That is, helping people to feel comfortable giving their opinion, taking risks, challenging each other and asking for help.
 In fact, Google’s Project Aristotle found that a high degree of psychological safety has the biggest impact on team effectiveness – over and above structure, dependability, and impact.